pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ```

 I've been trying to do this a lot more frequently and it's a pattern I've really been liking.

-## Cleaning up the Network Layer

-Feel like I spoiled this a bit in a previous section, but I made some efforts to separate out a network layer.
-Previously everything was intermingled, but I wanted to be able to focus on game logic at a higher level in places.

-I originally did a [proof of concept](https://github.com/pikdum/thistle_tea/pull/8) for what handling packets could look like if building from scratch and came up with some decent ideas.
-That implementation focused a lot on testability, with side effects represented as data and deferred until later.
-I didn't use all of those ideas, but simplified it to something that was straightforward to retrofit.

-The idea was to make the use of `ThousandIsland` for handling socket connections a boundary concern and come up with a cleaner abstraction than working with raw binary payloads.

-The flow looks like:

-- accumulate binary packets
-- turn that into `%Packet{opcode: opcode, payload: payload, size: size}` structs
-- turn those into the various message structs
-- handle the messages

-Previously, it was just:

-- accumulate binary packets
-- handle those

-So the packet handler functions had to parse out what they cared about from the binary.
-Now it's just all available in a struct to work with by default.
-As part of this, I was able to simplify some things like there's no need for a second GenServer just to handle packet encryption anymore.
-All relevant data for a connection is now on a nice `ThistleTea.Game.Network.Connection` struct.

 ## The World